Folk Orthodoxy: Formation

+The Trinity

 Mixed-hypostatic icons of the Trinity were borrowed from Catholic countries.
-In Russia, due to their contradiction to the canon, they were officially banned.
+In Russia, they were officially banned because they contradicted the canon.
 Such icons did not reflect Russian folk beliefs but were a subject of folk religion.
-Popular Orthodoxy is a social and cultural phenomenon.
+Popular orthodoxy is a social and cultural phenomenon.
 It developed gradually with the spread of Christianity in Russia.
-At first, "the masses had to at least minimally master the ritual and dogmatic foundations of the new religion".
+At first, "the masses had to at least minimally master the ritual and dogmatic foundations of the new religion."